Ivinco/tenis/README.md

 # Installation

 ## Helm
-It's a little bit complicated way, but more common one
+It's a little bit more complicated than using werf, but more common one
 ### Prerequisites
 - helm
 - Ready to use k8s cluster with configured kubeconfig